ExtinctionHD/VulkanScene/README.md

 # VulkanScene
-3d scene rendered using Vulkan API
+Render engine with deferred shading based on Vulkan API